About us

 Who we are

-The National Foundation for Retired Service Animals is a registered charity (1200949) supporting retired dogs and horses from the police, fire, prison, national crime agency, NHS, and border force services by helping with medical and veterinary bills, which inevitably occur as they get older.
+The National Foundation for Retired Service Animals is a registered charity (1200949) supporting retired dogs and horses from the police, fire, prison, national crime agency, NHS, and border force services by helping with medical and veterinary bills when their careers end.

-When serving dogs and horses careers end, the financial support they have enjoyed whilst working, including food, kennels or stables, medical and veterinary requirements, training and equipment also comes to an end.
+When serving dogs and horses retire, the financial support they have enjoyed whilst working, including food, kennels or stables, medical and veterinary requirements, training and equipment ends.

-Unfortunately, meaningful insurance is almost impossible to find due to their age and training.
-This is obviously a worry for handlers who have their own financial obligations, and medical bills can become a real challenge.
+Unfortunately, affordable insurance can sometimes be a challenge due to their age and training.
+This is obviously a worry for handlers who have their own financial obligations, and medical bills can become a concern.

 As is widely acknowledged, the relationship between a handler and their working partner is second to none, and it is unthinkable the pair may be broken up due to financial pressure.
 Unfortunately, this does happen, and it causes great distress for the handlers, their families, and of course the animals themselves.